THUMMIMSKPANAH/FastApps/README.md

 │
 ├── requirements.txt             # Python dependencies
 ├── package.json                 # JavaScript dependencies
-└── build-all.mts                # Auto-copied from chatjs-hooks
+└── build-all.mts                # Auto-copied from fastapps
 ```

 **You only edit the 2 files marked with ←**